Army Military Police Corps (Indonesia): Organization

 As a Central Executive Agency of the Army, the Provost Marshal and Deputy Provost Marshal, who are Army general officers of lieutenant general and major general rank, respectively, both report to the Chief of Staff of the Indonesian Army.
 The Provost Marshal leads the Corps and is a staff position that handles investigations within the ranks of Army personnel.
 The Army's Military Police provide an important function in the full spectrum of Army operations.
 The Military Police Corps provides expertise in police, detainment and stability operations in order to enhance security and enable mobility.
 The Army's Military Police can be utilized in direct combat and during peacetime deployments (e.g. disaster response, civil military cooperation, public security force multipliers) under the orders of the Chief of Staff.

 Indonesian Army Military Police Battalion

-The Army Military Police Battalion (Batalyon Polisi Militer Angkatan Darat) abbreviated Yonpomad is a battalion of military police directly under the Military Police Command.
-Its duties are to Execute investigation assistance, physical security, law enforcement, and escort in order to support the main tasks of the Army Military Police Command.
+The Army Military Police Battalion (Batalyon Polisi Militer Angkatan Darat) abbreviated Yonpomad is a battalion of military police directly under the Military Police Center.
+Its duties are to Execute investigation assistance, physical security, law enforcement, and escort in order to support the main tasks of the Army Military Police Center while providing support to MP units nationwide, the wider armed forces, and other organizations.
 Its motto is Satya Waspada Anoraga and is based at West Java.
 Military policemen not under the territorial commands report to this battalion.